 Families should not be denied child care services because of their inability to pay.
 YMCA child care programs are contracted through the County Department of Job and Family Services to provide Child Care Subsidies (Title XX) for families that qualify.
 Please contact your local YMCA Branch for more information.
-YMCA Sponsorship Assistance is also available to families with financial need who do not qualify for Publically Funded Child Care (Title XX), within the YMCA's ability to provide these resources.
+YMCA Sponsorship Assistance is also available to families with financial need who do not qualify for County Child Care Subsidies (Title XX), within the YMCA's ability to provide these resources.
 This assistance is based on a sliding fee scale.
-An application for YMCA sponsorship assistance must be submitted to your local YMCA Branch and approved.
+An application for YMCA sponsorship assistance must be submitted to your local YMCA Child Care Registration Department.